pedrohdjs/treegen/README.md

 ## Notes

    This is a work in progress.
-New issues and pull requests are welcome and encourajed!
+New issues and pull requests are welcome and encouraged!